tbongers-cat/lib-excel-wrapper/README.md

 * Create a writer object
 * Define style for single column at any time
 * Fill the sheet row by row
+* Create new sheets and switch by name
 * Save to given folder and filename

 To fill the sheet row by row is a recommended feature to increase the speed on mass export of data.
 It will not be possible to step back to rows or single columns to change values or something else.